Lyndon B. Johnson National Historical Park: LBJ Ranch

-President Johnson and his wife Lady Bird greet Republicans Richard Nixon and Spiro Agnew, the 1968 presidential and vice-presidential nominees, at the LBJ Ranch in August 1968.
+President Johnson and his wife Lady Bird greet Republicans Richard Nixon and Spiro Agnew, the 1968 Republican Party presidential and vice-presidential nominees, at the LBJ Ranch in August 1968.

 The ranch is located on the north side of United States Route 290, about fourteen miles west of Johnson City, with its main access through the Lyndon B. Johnson State Park and Historic Site, which lies between the highway and the south bank of the Pedernales River.
 The National Park Service lands lie north of the river.
 Among the sites preserved at the Ranch are the President's first school, his reconstructed birthplace, the Texas White House, and the Johnson Family Cemetery, where both President and Lady Bird Johnson are buried.
 Visitors take a self-guided auto driving tour from State Park visitor center; a permit is required.
 Unusually for a Presidential residence, but per Lyndon Johnson's instructions, the ranch includes a herd of Hereford cattle, descended from cattle owned by Johnson.

-On August 2, 2018, the National Park Service announced that the Texas White House and Pool House were temporarily closed to visitors due to structural issues.
+On August 2, 2018, the National Park Service announced that the Texas White House and Pool House were temporarily closed to visitors due to structural issues and as of 2026 the house and pool house are still not open for tours.